 Each attribute

-(aV.getCount()/concept-Priors.get(c)).
+value conditional probability is given by the term (aV.getCount()/concept-Priors.get(c)).
 In the preceding implementation, it’s assumed that all

 these attribute values